AdminForIinRange/dashboard/Notes.md

 its allways, name of file . "module" . css

+## Folder Placement conventions

+lib folder is inside of app, in the last video it wasnt, lib was outisde of app and it also had a componnets folder rather then a ui folder

 ## UI folder in App Router replaces the Components folder convention

 The UI folder, as you described it, seems to serve as a container for all the UI elements, similar to a component folder in basic React setups.
 It's a common practice to organize UI-related components and styles separately from other parts of the application for better modularity and maintainability.
 This separation helps in managing and scaling the application as it grows, making it easier to locate and update UI elements independently.